 Avian Medicine and Surgery

 Dr. Becker always says, "It takes a special kind of crazy to be a bird owner" so it only makes sense that she is the proud mom to 2 macaws named Olive and Millie.
 Dr. Becker is not a boarded avian veterinarian, but she has a lifetime of experience and continuing education in avian medicine and surgery.
-She and Dr. Burkhart provide wellness exams, sick exams, surgical services, behavioral consultations, wing trims, nail trims and beak trims for pet bird species from finches to macaws to ducks and chickens.
+She, Dr. Burkhart and Dr. Mumma provide wellness exams, sick exams, surgical services, behavioral consultations, wing trims, nail trims and beak trims for pet bird species from finches to macaws to ducks and chickens.

 In-house Diagnostic Testing